We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 If it’s the former, a bright cut pave setting may be the right choice.

-Random pave is less popular compared to many other types of pave.
+Random pave is less popular.
 Its scattered design means it doesn’t have the same sense of elegance as other styles.

-This alternative approach to traditional pave features a mix of gem sizes on the piece.
-You’ll often find this style includes pave diamonds on the face of the ring instead of the shank, like the example below.
+This alternative approach to traditional pave features a mix of gem sizes You’ll often find this style includes pave diamonds on the face of the ring instead of the shank, like the example below.

 Some diamonds in a random pave setting weigh less than 0.01 carats, while others are the size you may find in a French or petite pave setting.